reallygoodsoftware/minijs/readme.md

 You can create, use, and update state variables inside DOM events.

+Special variables are available in events:

+- `event` - the event object
+- `this` - the current element

 ### Native Events

 All native events are supported.
 You can use them like this: